oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `usdToSnxPrice`

-The price of SNX in USD.
+The price of OKS in USD.

 **Type:** `uint public` ([18 decimals](SafeDecimalMath.md))